Stochastic solutions of Stefan problems: The Stefan problem

 The position of the free boundary, i.e. the interface between the two phases, is time-dependent and denoted as $x=s(t)$.
 At time $t_0$ the entire domain $x>0$ is divided into two subdomains consisting of, the water phase $x<s(t_0) $, and the ice phase $x>s(t_0)$.
 Here we consider a \textit{one-phase problem} which means that the temperature in one of the phases (here the ice phase) is constant at the melting temperature $T_M=0 ^\circ$C.

 We here briefly derive the Stefan condition stated in Eq.~(\ref{sc}), which will later be used in the formulation of the stochastic model for the interface $s(t)$.
 More details on the derivation of the Stefan condition can be found e.g. in~\cite{Gupta2003}.
 In the case of melting ice, the water phase at time $t_1 > t_0$ will be increased, resulting in $s(t_1)>s(t_0)$.
-If we imagine a block of ice with cross sectional area $S$, the volume of the melted ice in the time interval $t \in [t_0,t_1]$ is $S \left( s(t_1)-s(t_0) \right)$, see Fig.~\ref{fig_melt}.
-The heat $Q$ [J] required for the melting of this block is determined according to
+If we imagine a block of ice with cross sectional area $S$, the volume $V$ of the melted ice in the time interval $t \in [t_0,t_1]$ is $S \left( s(t_1)-s(t_0) \right)$, see Fig.~\ref{fig_melt}.
+The thermal energy $Q$ [J] required for the melting of this block is determined according to

 where $l$ [J/kg] is the specific latent heat for the phase transition.
-As we here assume that the heat is only spread by diffusion, the heat transport obey Fourier's law
+As we here assume that the heat is only spread by diffusion, the heat transport obeys Fourier's law

 where $q$ is the local heat flux density $[\text{W/m}^2]$.
 By energy conservation and the expressions for the heat fluxes from the liquid and solid phases, $Q$ can be written

 Combining Eqs.~(\ref{Q1}) and (\ref{Q2}), dividing by $t_1-t_0$, and letting $t_1 \rightarrow t_0$, will yield Eq.~(\ref{sc}) for the Stefan condition